 Will Panhellenic recruitment be held virtually or in person?

-Virtual recruitment will still allow individuals to make meaningful connections with chapters and their members!
+Virtual rounds of recruitment will still allow individuals to make meaningful connections with chapters and their members!
 Sorority membership extends beyond in-person social events and gatherings.
 A virtual experience can still provide new members with friendships, academic resources, networking opportunities, leadership positions, and so much more!

 I signed up for recruitment.
 What now?